codefellows/seattle-ops-301d8/class-12/challenges/ASSIGNMENT.md

 - Print to the screen the entire request your script is about to send.
 Ask the user to confirm before proceeding.

-- Using the `requests` library, perform a `GET` request against your lab web server.
+- Using the `requests` library, perform a request against the destination URL with the HTTP Method selected by the user.

 - For the given header, translate the codes into plain terms that print to the screen; for example, a `404` error should print `Site not found` to the terminal instead of `404`.